How to Make Detergent At Home

 9. Use about half a cup of detergent with each load of laundry.
 Shake your detergent before using it [source: Lehmans].

 10. Add 10 drops of essential oil to each load of laundry.
-This will add a subtle fragrance to your laundry, fight stains and act as a fabric softener [source: The Real Essentials].
+This will add a subtle fragrance to your laundry, while acting as a stain remover and a fabric softener [source: The Real Essentials].

 Advertisement